 Studies show that air in inner-city and densely built-up areas, in addition to the problem of heat islands, is often heavily polluted.
-There is a significant correlation between exposure to particulate matter and health effects on humans: From impairments of lung function, the development of Alzheimer’s by (ultra-) fine dust particles that can enter the bloodstream, all the way to deaths due to respiratory and cardiovascular diseases.
+There is a significant correlation between exposure to particulate matter and health effects on humans: from impairments of lung function, the development of Alzheimer’s by (ultra-) fine dust particles that can enter the bloodstream, all the way to deaths due to respiratory and cardiovascular diseases.
 For these reasons, ventilation systems are used in many buildings.
 Pre-treating (e.g., filtering) the air prevents pollutant particles from the outside air from entering the interior of the building.
 In addition to their effects on building physics parameters, building greenery and plants also have an effect on the pollutant particle concentration of the surrounding air.

-Promotion: EUR 198,000
+Funding amount: EUR 198,000

 “Maintaining the functionality of buildings and the quality of life in the buildings and cities of the future requires innovative system solutions using multifunctional, sustainable and environmentally friendly construction technologies.
 I am actively working with my team on the criteria of ecological construction technology.
 They are very broad areas: from the optimization and development of ecological building materials and constructions, construction and renovation with minimal use of energy and resources, optimization of the circular economy in building construction, improvement of comfort and microclimate in our built environment, building greenery, multifunctionality all the way to smart and green cities.”